Admit it. You’re sceptical.

 That’s why you need an unfair advantage.
 You need powerful friends…

 Enter the Serious Bloggers Only “Best Posts of 2014” Contest

-Here at Smart Blogger, we know just how hard it is to gain traction for your blog from a standing start.
+Here at Smart Blogger, we know just how hard it is to gain traction for your blog when you’ve just started blogging.
 And we know just how frustrating it can be working out which advice to follow and which to ignore to build momentum for your blog.

 That’s why we created Serious Bloggers Only (SBO) – our “gated community” for people who treat blogging as more than just a hobby.
 Our members are committed to blogging success and want to be smart about how they get there.

 So our monthly mini-courses (which drill down into crazy detail on an important blogging topic) give members the information they need to get serious, and the community gives them the support they need to put it into practice.